 Justin Bieber Hadn’t ‘Been Feeling Well Mentally’ Before Canceling Tour but Is ‘Doing Better Already’: Source https://t.co/776ZQ4o7Zg

 Since the tour leg cancellation, Justin has spent time seeking spiritual guidance at Hillsong Church and the Zoe Conference and hanging out “with his church crew.”

 Tabloids and the like have orgied for the past two weeks with a mix of fear-mongering, mocking, false or exaggerated claims about Justin’s interest in spirituality and his faith.
 But, the reality is far less outlandish.

-“He [Justin] needed to take a break and just focus on himself.
-He is doing better already,” People’s insider affirms.
+“He needed to take a break and just focus on himself.
+He is doing better already,” a Biebs-insider shared to People.
 “He is focused on his spiritual journey.
 He wants to be stronger mentally.”

 Another Bieber source says, “Being more spiritual and attending church is how he finds his energy and focus again.”

-Based on a significant amount of online messages posted by Bieber’s fans, many are happy that a tour they considered to be too long has ended and are glad that the singer took needed preventative steps for his health.
+Based on a significant amount of online messages posted by Justin’s fans, many appear to be happy that a tour they already thought was too long has ended, and are glad that the singer took preventative steps for his health.

 Someday, perhaps more will understand that it’s OK for artists — and for anyone, for that matter — to help themselves before a situation becomes a crisis or a reason for a trending hashtag.